academie-de-espee/earl-marshal/training/rapier-marshal.md

 ## Torso
 * Verify the armpits have puncture-resistant coverage, as this is where people most often forget.
-* Chain mail shirts are legal provided they pass the punch test.
+* Chain mail shirts are legal.
 Verify there are no missing rings in vital areas.
 If you can't see it because the fighter is wearing a shirt over, politely ask them to return to you so you can check it without any covering.
 Again, especially check the underarms.

 ## Hands & Arms
 * For cut and thrust, verify at least soft elbows and appropriate hand protection for the weapons forms are being worn.